VI. The Seclusion Era: Muggles

 The third and most disturbing faction are the wizarding Supremacists.
 They are the new kids on the block, and they are not yet what they will eventually become.
 The misguided disinformation policies of the Inclusionist Ministry has gone a long way in creating them, and the Ministry appears to have not yet realized this, nor does it appear to have any clear idea about addressing the situation.

 The mindset of a wizarding Supremacist is hardly new.
-I am sure that long before seclusion, or most modern nations were ever established there were occasional wizards (not invariably evil Dark wizards, either) who took it into their heads that being able to conduct magic qualified them to rule everyone in their vicinity.
+I am sure that long before Seclusion, or most modern nations were ever established there were occasional wizards (not invariably evil Dark wizards, either) who took it into their heads that being able to conduct magic qualified them to rule everyone in their vicinity.
 Some of them succeeded.
 Some of them even ruled well.
 Many, however were tyrants, and eventually needed to be deposed.
 Their stories are the basis for any number of folktales.
-In those days they did not ever quite manage to group into a recognizable political faction.
-Although it is likely that they came close to it a few times.
+In those days they did not ever quite manage to group into a recognizable political faction, since they were not really interested in ruling as a group.
+Although it is possible that they came close to it a few times.